 This cardboard dollhouse is available as a downloadable file on Etsy and is suited to play with using for example Playmobil toys.

 The design is lovely and you could still decorate it!

 6. Fun and Craft.

 And one last, but not least: fun and craft on Youtube.
-In this video, she walks you through each step in how to make a dollhouse out of cardboard!
-Walls, floors and lots of other miniatures included.
+In this video, she walks you through each step of how to make a dollhouse out of cardboard!
+Walls, floors, and lots of other miniatures are included.